inadarei/linkedapis/index.md

 # Linked APIs

-> A Linked API is a [Hypermedia API](http://www.infoq.com/articles/hypermedia-api-tutorial-part-one) that uses full URIs as primary identifiers of data items, as well as: to establish connections between various data items in the API.
+> A Linked API is a [Hypermedia API](http://www.infoq.com/articles/hypermedia-api-tutorial-part-one) that uses URLs as primary identifiers of data items, as well as: to establish connections between various data items in the API.

-Usage of dereferenceable URIs for identifiers and for referencing, as opposed to: synthetic keys or other types of internal pointers, allows any data item to be externalized and  linked across organizational boundaries, thus connecting API providers and breaking data silos.
+Usage of dereferenceable URLs for identifiers and for referencing, as opposed to: synthetic keys or other types of internal pointers, allows any data item to be externalized and  linked across organizational boundaries, thus connecting API providers and breaking data silos.

 All Linked APIs must be a Hypermedia API, but not all Hypermedia APIs are Linked APIs.